 - Provides visitors with a Chicago experience from a local's perspective.

-- Able to make a commitment to the Greeter service for at least eight times a year.
+- Able to make a commitment to the Greeter service for at least twelve times a year.

 Who are our volunteers?
 How are they selected and trained?